lpylpyleo/getx_project_demo/README.md

 # getx_project_demo

-An Example Flutter application using GetX as main framework and chopper as api generator.
+An example Flutter application using GetX as main framework and chopper as api generator.

 ## How to run
 **requirement:** Flutter version >= 2.0.0